Gdivine26/SmartBite/README.md

 ---

 ## **Inspiration**
 Food waste and food insecurity are two sides of the same problem.
-While **23.5 million people in the U.S. live in food deserts**, grocery stores discard **millions of pounds of unsold food** every year.
+While 23.5 million people in the U.S. live in food deserts, grocery stores discard millions of pounds of unsold food every year.
+This disconnect is extremely concerning and we felt that this wasted food could be put to use.

-Our team saw an opportunity to **bridge this gap** by using AI and automation to **redirect surplus food to people who need it most**.
+Our team saw an opportunity to bridge this gap as well as help our communities by using AI and automation to redirect surplus food to people who need it most.

-SmartBite isn’t just about saving money—it’s about **solving a real-world problem with technology**.
+SmartBite isn’t just about saving money—it’s about solving a pressing real-world problem with technology.

 ---